klinge/sl-webapp/README.md

 ## TODO (v0.9):
 * Auth: add controller->requireAuth() to access all admin pages
 * Auth: direct admin and non-admin to different pages after login
-* Other: make a proper 404 page
 * Other: add mail templetes for password reset and new user registration (https://github.com/ActiveCampaign/postmark-templates/tree/main)
 * Refactor: remove duplicated code between save() and insertNew() in MedlemController
 * Refactor: refactor the controller->render()-code to use a view-class
 * Refactor: handle dates in the Segling&Medlem class as proper dates and not strings
-* Refactor: ensure consistent naming for CRUD operations..

 ## DONE for v0.9:
 * DONE Segling: Fix database for members on Seglingar
 * DONE Segling: Fix viewSeglingEdit to allow adding and deleting participants on a segling
 * DONE Segling: delete a Segling
 * DONE Segling: Create new Segling
+* DONE Other: make a proper 404 page
 * DONE Auth: add a reset password flow
 * DONE Auth: remove SMTP credentials from AuthController
 * DONE Refactor: make a Mail class